 Application to Competitive Strength Lifts

 The dumbbell row targets the back, grip muscles, and arms.
-Those muscle groups are responsible for assisting in movements like squats, deadlifts, bench pressing, and maintaining positional strength in Olympic lifts.
-Stronger back muscles can ultimately lead to better lifts overall.
+Those muscle groups are responsible for assisting in movements like squats, deadlifts, bench press, and maintaining positional strength in Olympic lifts.
+Stronger back muscles can ultimately lead to better performance overall.

 The dumbbell row is a back exercise that stresses high amounts of muscle tissues when performed correctly in the back, biceps, and forearms.
 The list below covers the primary and secondary muscles worked when performing dumbbell rows.